-Three years ago, David saw that Rennie Grove was advertising for people to join the Family Support Team and he decided to apply.
-Here he tells us about his role as a Family Support Listener.
+David then saw that Rennie Grove was advertising for people to join the family support services team and he decided to apply.
+Here he tells us about his role as a family support listener.

 “I did wonder initially how I would cope with talking to people at such sad times in their lives and hearing about difficult things, but actually I have found it really insightful.
 People I have visited have said some fantastic things even though they are facing difficult times and their resilience can be quite inspiring.